 Connecticut is home to two large tribal casinos and permits a few specific forms of online betting.
-The gaming laws of the state make it clear that wagering over the internet is not permitted unless expressly authorized by the state.
-This leaves residents with two options for betting online: parimutuel wagering on horses/greyhounds and real money fantasy sports.
+Connecticut gambling laws make it clear that wagering over the internet is not permitted unless expressly authorized by the state.

 Horse and Greyhound Betting: